lintquarto/lintquarto/CONTRIBUTING.md

 Thank you for your interest in contributing! 🤗

+This file covers:

+* 🐞 Workflow for bug reports, feature requests and documentation improvements
+* 🚀 Workflow for code contributions (bug fixes, enhancements)
+* 🛠️ Development and testing
+* 📦 Updating the package
+* 🤝 Code of conduct

 <br>

 ## 🐞 Workflow for bug reports, feature requests and documentation improvements

 Before opening an issue, please search [existing issues](https://github.com/lintquarto/lintquarto/issues/) to avoid duplicates.
-If there is not an existing issue, please open open and provide as much detail as possible.
+If an issue exists, you can add a comment with additional details and/or upvote (👍) the issue.
+If there is not an existing issue, please open one and provide as much detail as possible.

 * **For feature requests or documentation improvements**, please describe your suggestion clearly.
 * **For bugs**, include: